 After hearing for years about the bakery and seeing Instagram feeds with posts showing off Bo & Mie’s picture-perfect creations, I had to go see for myself what all the fuss was about.

 The key to their popularity, from what I can glean?
 Putting creative new spins on classic French patisserie and boulangerie staples, without deviating so much from the recipes that they eschew tradition.
 Then there’s the vibe: Bo & Mie feels more like a trendy café than a traditional corner bakery.
 In place of ceramic tiles painted with bushels of wheat, there’s a stripped-back, industrial feel, with mostly-unadorned walls and large, bare bulbs hanging from the ceiling.

 The long counter lined with eye-catching pastries and breads is manned-and-womaned by a team of mostly-young staff, many of whom look like they might DJ on weekends, or show their artworks in tiny galleries.
-And when I visited, a song from Led Zeppelin was blasting in the store (at 9 am in the morning).
+And when I visited at around 9 am one weekday morning, a song from Led Zeppelin was blasting in the store.

 Surveying the long display cases, you’ll find everything from handsomely baked, crusty baguettes and hearty country-style loaves (pain de campagne) to neat rows of croissants in several flavors, chocolate eclairs topped with crunchy cocoa nibs, cakes and tarts in various sizes, and a full menu of sandwiches and other savory items.
 As such, this is also a decent place for an inexpensive lunch.

 It only took me a few seconds to check out the offering (at the Rue Saint-Martin shop) and understand the sheer appeal of the mini-chain– at least from a visual and “vibe” standpoint.
 But I’d have to taste a couple of their creations to form a solid opinion as to whether the hype was justified.